 How to Spot This:

 Emotional intelligence isn’t about never getting frustrated or emotional at work – it’s about managing those emotions.
-So the solution here is simple: ask recruits about times when they’ve been stressed out, angry, or upset at work, whether by something a customer said or a team member.
-Question them as to why they felt that way and how they handled the situation.
+So the solution here is simple: ask recruits about times when they’ve been stressed out, angry, or upset at work, whether by something a customer said or a team member did.
+Ask them why they felt that way and how they handled the situation.
 Do they think they did the right thing?
 How would they handle it now?

 Service with a smile: a barista brews coffee for a customer.
 Credit: Monk & Mongoose